TomPlano/MagicCave/README.md

 and to collect a tax on those adventuring parties lucky enough to make it out alive.
 It now stands open to anyone willing the take the challenge of The Cave of Shards.
 Perhaps one day its secrets will be revealed.

+specs:
+-designed to optimism play on a 22x25 game mat or similar -large map that is C*X by C*Y where X and Y are the edge dimensions of the play surface as decided by players, c is some scalar (8 ish)
+-large map is chopped to size and presented as different rooms.

+##Building

+This project contains git submodules, specially jsoncpp.
+To build this project after cloning
+1. git submodule init
+2. git submodule update
+3. if step 2 fails run "git submodule sync" then repeat step 2.
+4. make

+-Block Text